-Basement and Foundation Inspections
+Basement and Foundation Inspections in Milwaukee

 A Basement or Foundation inspection is more substantial than the “observable” structural inspection which is part of a Home Inspection.
 It includes documenting wall movement measurements.
 If you depend on inspector to detect foundation problems by just an observable inspection, you may discover structural issues when it comes time to sell your home years after you’ve moved in.
 If a problem or a symptom of a problem is observed during a home inspection, the home inspector will include a description of the problem in a written report and may recommend further evaluation.
 The Further Evaluation is a more reasonable step prior to paying a structural engineer to evaluate and provide a specification of repairs.
 Before you close, you need to consider whether or not repairs are needed now and who’s going to pay for them.

 One of the biggest concerns of home buyers and building buyers is the structure of the building.
 If you buy a building that has a structural defect, the fact that most buildings do not have structural defects is of little comfort.
 You want to know if the house or building you are considering purchasing is structurally sound.
 Some home buyers and building buyers believe structural defects are only a concern in older buildings.
 Other real estate purchasers feel they can find structural defects just by “looking carefully”.
 Still other building buyers feel that an old building that is still standing must have no structural defects.

 The fact is that most structural defects have only subtle symptoms.
 For example, a building buyer may not recognize floor joists or a sill plate with termite damage that needs $25,000 worth of repairs.
 Rot in ceiling joists or roof rafters can also be costly to repair, and may not be apparent when casually examining the building.

 Foundation and Structure